ahadjixenofontos/pres-pipeline/PITCHME.md

 If you have any say in how the database that receives the data is designed, then use that to help you avoid as much tricky data wrangling as possible.
 A data scientist should not also be a data engineer, in my opinion, it's just too much work for one person, but they should work closely together.

-Export a small sample of what it looks like, take it through a draft of your pipeline and see what you can improve.
+Export a small sample of what it looks like, take it through a draft of your pipeline and see what you can improve about how the data is stored.

 If you don't think about this last point ahead of time, you will be adding steps to your pipeline where you are formating your data in preparation for being able to dive into it.
+Adding steps also adds opportunity for error.

 +++